 Assembling your multiplicity pic

-Pro tip: To make your finalized multiplicity photo look extra cohesive, click the Flatten button on the Layers palette, then add a texture or photo effect to your entire image.
+Pro tip: To make your finalized multiplicity photo look extra cohesive, click the Flatten button on the Layers panel, then add a texture or photo effect to your entire image.
 Nobody will ever believe that you started with a bunch of different pics.